Name: Michelle Simonin

 Michelle has been struck by the impact diabetes has in the daily lives of her family members.
 In the case of her nephew, it was the regular blood glucose testing and insulin injections that touched her.
 Diabetes is a significant issue in Canada, one that impacts millions of people.
 For an endurance athlete like Michelle – who in addition to completing over a dozen marathons has also completed several Ironman triathlons – the effect diabetes has on a person’s body was overwhelming.
 “Searching and running for that cure is even more important so that Jason does not have to give himself a needle four times a day,” she says.

 She is steadfast on leading the charge against diabetes by helping people with diabetes live healthy lives while researchers work to find a cure.
 Since 2000, people living with diabetes have grown up with advancements in Islet transplant research, insulin pump therapy, and other diabetes-related tools, techniques, and strategies that have made their lives more manageable.
-Funding from the Canadian Diabetes Association (CDA), including money raised by Team Diabetes, helps to support that research.
+Funding from Diabetes Canada, including money raised by Team Diabetes, helps to support that research.
 “Knowing that I have a small part in this is very rewarding,” Michelle says.

 In 2010, when Jason was 15, he hiked alongside his aunt and Team Diabetes in the Grand Canyon and next year the program will be returning to Dublin, where Michelle will once again be running in the marathon with many of the same goals and aspirations from the time she first started.
 “Being the first person in Canada to sign up, and still with the program, says a lot for Team Diabetes Canada,” she says.